-Operational Impact Operational Control Measures Noise from SICTL terminal General terminal operation activities generate noise that has the potential to disturb shorebirds in the Penrhyn Estuary, local residents and other stakeholders.
+General terminal operation activities generate noise that has potential to disturb shorebirds in the Penrhyn Estuary, local residents and other stakeholders.

 The terminal is built with a noise wall along its northern edge as depicted in Figure 8.
-The noise wall is designed in accordance with the acoustic modelling detailed in chapter 22 of the Port Botany Expansion Environmental Impact Statement (EIS) and is: 3 metres high when parallel to the railway siding, and 4 metres high along other areas of the terminal.
+The noise wall is designed in accordance with the acoustic modelling detailed in chapter 22 of the Port Botany Expansion Environmental Impact Statement (EIS) and is:

+- 3 metres high when parallel to the railway siding, and - 4 metres high along other areas of the terminal.

 A key assumption in the modelling was the absence of stacked containers within the terminal.
 During operation, containers will be stacked up to five high in the ASC blocks thus further shielding noise sources and minimising the impact beyond the modelling.

-Noise from Operational Plant, Mac hinery and Equipment The SICTL Terminal will feature a combination of electric and diesel plant, machinery and equipment (assets) used in the general operation of the terminal and for maintenance activities.
+Noise from Operational Plant, Machinery and Equipment

+The SICTL Terminal will feature a combination of electric and diesel plant, machinery and equipment (assets) used in the general operation of the terminal and for maintenance activities.

 It is expected that noise from these assets will have some impact on nearby residents unless adequately managed.

 The main areas of concern are engine noise and reversing alarms.

-The plant selected for use at the Terminal are fitted with the manufacturer's noise control devices.
-SICTL in-house maintenance personnel will ensure the noise control devices such as mufflers and insulated panels are always working adequately or that defective units are replaced.
-All plant owned or operated by SICTL must be fitted with reversing alarms.
-The type of alarms fitted will be the broadband 'quacker' type as opposed to the alternative tonal 'beeper' type.
-Prior to operating an item of plant, the operator will check the fitted noise control devices and reversing alarms are adequate and are working correctly as part of the pre-start checking procedure for each machine.
-Equipment found to be producing excessive noise will be identified to Maintenance and taken out of use and repaired.
-Carrier's trucks will arrive at the terminal to load or unload containers and will be fitted with a variety of reversing alarms to their trucks.
-Management methods for minimising the noise will be communicated to visitors, operators and contractors through the SICTL induction program.
+- The plant selected for use at the Terminal are fitted with the manufacturer's noise control devices. - SICTL in-house maintenance personnel will ensure the noise control devices such as mufflers and insulated panels are always working adequately or that defective units are replaced. - All plant owned or operated by SICTL must be fitted with reversing alarms.
+The type of alarms fitted will be the broadband 'quacker' type as opposed to the alternative tonal 'beeper' type. - Prior to operating an item of plant, the operator will check the fitted noise control devices and reversing alarms are adequate and are working correctly as part of the pre-start checking procedure for each machine. - Equipment found to be producing excessive noise will be identified to Maintenance and taken out of use and repaired. - Carrier's trucks will arrive at the terminal to load or unload containers and will be fitted with a variety of reversing alarms (broadband and tonal types).
+SICTL will encourage its customers to fit broadband type reversing alarms to their trucks. - Management methods for minimising the noise will be communicated to visitors, operators and contractors through the SICTL induction program.